Civil Engineer Sponsored by Webinfolist.com

 Sears Tower

-Sears Tower, Chicago, USA was constructed from 1970 to 1974 for Sears, Roebuck & Co., it rises 110 stories to a height of 1,450 ft (442 m); the 253 ft (77 m) television antenna topping it makes it the world's third largest freestanding structure at 1,703 ft (519 m).
+Sears Tower, Chicago, USA was constructed from 1970 to 1974 for Sears, Roebuck & Co., it rises 110 stories to a height of 1,450 ft (442 m); the 253 ft (77 m) television antenna topping it makes it the world's third tallest freestanding structure at 1,703 ft (519 m).
 The Sears Tower is supported structurally by square tubes of welded steel with floors suspended within the tubes, a technological innovation that was developed specifically for the mammoth skyscraper by architectural engineer Fazlur Kahn.
 The Sears Tower has an exterior of black aluminum and bronze-toned glass cut by black bands.

 Taipei 101